-Description: The Supreme Court recently decided to hear a California case (Friedrichs v.
-Californian Teachers Association) in which teachers do not want to pay union dues, even though their union negotiates their salary and benefits on their behalf.
+Description: The Supreme Court recently heard a case from California (Friedrichs v.
+Californian Teachers Association) in which teachers did not want to pay union dues, even though their union negotiates their salary and benefits on their behalf.

 Currently, state employees must choose between full union membership and fair share membership.
 The difference is that a small portion of full dues may help fund political action, whereas fair share fees may not be spent on political action.